benhansen-io/pinging/README.md

 ### DNS Test

-A HTTP GET request to a [random-number]dns-check.pinging.net.
+Test DNS is working by making a HTTP GET request to a [random-number]dns-check.pinging.net.
 Caching is explicitly disabled and the random number part of the subdomain prevents common caching of the DNS lookup.
 This test is run every 30 seconds.

-### Web Ping

-Every second a WebRTC message is sent and returned by the server.
-UDP is used for the underlying transport mechanism so dropped messages are not transparently retried.
-Dropped packets will show up as red squares.

 ### Browser Check